pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

 </p>

 ## Create a VM & TPU
-Click the button on the right top to open the console:
+Click the button on the right top to activate the cloud shell:

 <p>
     <img src="image/7.png"/>